Office furniture shortages loom as Canadians stay home this fall

 This comes as a looming second wave of COVID-19 means many Canadians are not returning to the office or school just yet.

-At the same time, she says the company is experiencing the impacts of overseas suppliers still being closed for business, making it hard to meet demand.
+At the same time, she says the company is experiencing the impacts of overseas suppliers' having been closed in the pandemic's first wave, along with domestic retailers.

-And when those suppliers reopen, they are receiving orders significantly above the normal levels of demand.
+While those suppliers are open again, they are receiving orders significantly above the normal levels of demand.

 Ikea has about 1,000 home furnishing suppliers in 50 countries around the globe, with top suppliers in China, Poland, Italy, Lithuania, Sweden and Germany.